loadmill/droid-cua/README.md

 ## 🧠 Features

-- Captures screenshots directly from the emulator (`adb exec-out screencap -p`).
+- Captures screenshots directly from the device (`adb exec-out screencap -p`).
-- Dynamically scales the screenshot for OpenAI model compatibility.
+- Dynamically scales screenshots for OpenAI compatibility.
 - Maps model-generated actions (click, scroll, drag, type, keypress, wait) back to real device coordinates.
 - Connects automatically to a running emulator or launches it if needed.
-- Pretends the device screen is embedded inside a browser page for model compatibility.
+- Pretends the device screen is embedded inside a browser page for environment compatibility.

 ---